 - 3. This will load the Vessel data tab representing the properties of the (to be) moored vessel.
 From here:

 - Set Longitudinal area (wind) to 1200 [m2]

-- Set Transverse area (wind) to 195 [m2]
+- Set Transverse area (wind) to 195 [m]

 - Set Lpp to 189.6 [m]

 - Set the Loading condition to 0 [%]

 - Select the vessel class 'VLCC conventional' from the following available vessel classes in the drop-down list shown below

-Figure 3.16 Vessel data tab showing available vessel class selection
+Figure 3-16 Vessel data tab showing available vessel class selection

-- Set the Deck plan height to 15 [m] - 4.
-Go to the Fairlead data tab.
+4. Go to the Fairlead data tab.
 Copy and paste the following values into the fairleads table.
 Note: This data can also be loaded into the table if available in xyz format.
 The symbol orientation value allows the user to rotate the symbol of the connection point in the next tab Vessel View.